 Pick Your Partners Well

-The first thing you want to do when you’re helping to get help for heroin addicts is pick your partners in this effort to the best of your ability.
+The first thing you want to consider is who you will be including in the intervention process.
 You want to stick to the people who are closest to the person suffering from addiction, but you also want to pick people who you know will be able to keep their cool.

 An intervention isn’t about making an addict feel guilty or bad.
 It’s about showing them an outpouring of love and support.
 If you think there’s someone in the group who won’t be able to do that, tell them they need to sit it out.